Eagle Farm, Queensland: History

 On 24 April 1920, auctioneer Thorpe and Sharp offered 87 "park like" suburban allotments in the Whinstanes Junction Estate to the north-east of the Whinstanes railway station (no longer extant).
 The estate was bounded by Lamington Avenue to the south and the Doomben Racecourse to the north with allotments facing two streets Birdwood Street and Monash Streets.
 As at 2019, this area is an industrial estate with Western Avenue passing through it with no sign of Birdwood and Monash Streets.

 The Eagle Farm Airport served as Brisbane's main airport until the opening of the present Brisbane Airport in 1988.
 During WWII U.S. Navy Seabees of the 55th CB built Camp Seabee adjacent to Australian CCC Camp by the Airport as a staging centre for Construction Battalions assigned to MacArthur's 7th Amphibious force.
-It was the smallest of the military installations at Eagle farm.
-They also built an adjoining Advance Base Construction Depot (ABCD) and the USN Ordnance depot at Mt.
-Coot-Tha.
+It was the smallest of the military installations at Eagle Farm.
+They also built an adjoining Advance Base Construction Depot (ABCD) and the USN Ordnance depot at Mount Coot-tha.
 CBs that were there were the 19th, 55th, 60th, 77th, 84th, 91st, 104th and the CBMU 564.
 The base operated from March 1943 until mid October 1945.
-The Royal navy moved into Camp Seabee and the Australian Army took over the ABCD and Ordnance depot.
+The Royal Australian Navy moved into Camp Seabee and the Australian Army took over the ABCD and Ordnance depot.